Stable homotopy groups of spheres: From dimension 0 to 90: Hidden extensions

 \chapter{Hidden extensions}

 In this chapter, we will discuss hidden extensions in the $E_\infty$-page of the Adams spectral sequence.
-We methodically explore hidden extensions by $\tau$, $2$, $\eta$, and $\nu$, and we study other miscellaneous hidden extensions that are relevant for specific purposes.
+We methodically explore hidden extensions by $\tau$, $2$, $\eta$, and $\nu$, and we study other miscellaneous hidden extensions that are relevant for specific purposes. \revv{ For easy reference, the lemmas in this chapter are labelled with degrees that match the degrees given in the tables.}